rbofa/pop.window.service.navigation.notification/README.md

 Skinners (Non PostPlayMode):

-  - There is a script-nextup-notification-NextUpInfo.xml and script-nextup-notification-StillWatchingInfo.xml file located in default/1080i/ simply copy this to your skin folder and adjust it how you like it.
+  - There is a script-navigation-nextup-notification-NextUpInfo.xml and script-navigation-nextup-notification-StillWatchingInfo.xml file located in default/1080i/ simply copy this to your skin folder and adjust it how you like it.
-  - There is now script-nextup-notification-UnwatchedInfo.xml which by default shows a logo of an unwatched episode after 10 minutes for 10 seconds
+  - There is now script-navigation-nextup-notification-UnwatchedInfo.xml which by default shows a logo of an unwatched episode after 10 minutes for 10 seconds
       Controls Available:

-      - script-nextup-notification-NextUpInfo.xml
+      - script-navigation-nextup-notification-NextUpInfo.xml
           - 3000 - Title
           - 3001 - Plot
           - 3002 - Season/Episode